finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             var apiInstance = new PortfoliosApi(Configuration.Default);
             var scope = scope_example;  // string | The scope of the portfolio to update the definition for. var code = code_example;  // string | The code of the portfolio to update the definition for.
-Together with the scope this uniquely              identifies the portfolio. var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to update the definition.
+Together with the scope this uniquely              identifies the portfolio. var effectiveAt = effectiveAt_example;  // string | The effective datetime or cut label at which to update the definition.
 Defaults to the current              LUSID system datetime if not specified. (optional) var request = new UpdatePortfolioRequest(); // UpdatePortfolioRequest | The updated portfolio definition. (optional)

             try